"Many Bots" design approach

 Unless you have previously created your Greeter skill, you will need to type it into the Skills field to create it.

-Repeat the previous steps for both our Order Status and Small Talk bot agents.
-All fields will remain the same except where you’ll need to replace “Greeter” with either "Order Status" or "Small Talk."
+Repeat the previous steps for both our Order Status and Service bot agents.
+All fields will remain the same except where you’ll need to replace “Greeter” with either "Order Status" or "Service."

 Once you’ve created all of your bot user agents, navigate to Campaign Builder, and select the Getting Started campaign.
 We want to ensure that the Greeter Bot is the one that picks up all new conversations, so edit the existing engagement to point to the Greeter Skill.